 The City Council of the City of Sherwood finds:

 b.
-The 1984 charter is wordy, long and outdated.
-Many provisions of the current charter do not meet present needs of the City, and some provisions conflict with best government practices.
+Certain provisions in the 2005 charter are unclear, obsolete or unnecessary.
+Other provisions of the current charter do not meet present needs of the City, and some provisions conflict with best government practices.